psychowasp/KivySwiftLink-Wiki/docs/source/index.rst

 **KivySwiftLink**

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project. fgf

 .. note::